Find your Dream Job

 Be straightforward

-Right from the start, be honest and straightforward about your desire to be a permanent salaried employee of the organization.
-Letting the volunteer manager know your intentions from the first day allows them to begin to assess your capabilities.
-Once they begin to keep tabs on you, you will be considered if such a position becomes available in the future.
+From the start, be honest and straightforward about your desire to become a permanent salaried employee of the organization.
+Letting the volunteer manager know your intentions from the first day allows them to start assessing your capabilities.
+Once they start keeping tabs on you, you will be considered if such a position becomes available in the future.

 Offer your time

-Patience is vital to turn your volunteerism into a job, and there are several considerations to be made.
-If you are working for a non-profit, these considerations could even be more due to possible budget constraints.
-However, just continue putting in the work and making the right connections.
+Patience is vital to turning your volunteer work into a job, and there are several key considerations to keep in mind.
+If you work for a non-profit, these considerations may be even more important due to potential budget constraints.
+However, continue putting in the work and making the right connections.

 Show your passion

 Let your passion drive you to do the job.
 You may have to wait a while before getting a formal employment offer.
 So, in the meantime, your passion will be your ace in the hole.
-You will undoubtedly get noticed by the organization’s right people when your passion shows through your work.
+You will undoubtedly catch the attention of the right people in the organization when your passion shines through your work.

 Exhibit professionalism

-Even though you are volunteering, it is also a valued job, and you should treat it as such.
+Even though you are volunteering, it’s still a valued job, and you should treat it with respect.
 Respect the working conditions and follow all rules and regulations.
 Take your position seriously and execute all tasks assigned to you with absolute professionalism.

 Build bridges

-Build relationships and interact with a lot of people in the organization.
-This will help you expand your network in the organization and allow you to take on more responsibility to showcase your skills
+Build relationships and interact with a wide range of people within the organization.
+This will help you expand your network within the organization and allow you to take on more responsibility, showcasing your skills

 Learn New Skills